mpihlstrom/femton/exposition.md

+[The LaTeX support in GitHub markdown is a great initiative but it's not working properly, for me.
+It looks good in my editor (Visual Studio Code + plugins).
+I'm left a bit paralized.]

 # Edge semantic re-triangulation: a technical exposition

 This text primarily serves as a memorandum for myself, a documentation of the mathematical formulas used in this project and the outlining motivation for them.
 As such, the ambition has not been an exahustive description of the algorithmic content.